Yunxiang-Li/Cpp_Primer/Chapter 11. Associative Containers/Chapter 11. Associative Containers.md

 `set` : Only store one type of elements as keys.

-`map` : Store key-value pairs such as {key, value} and each value is binded to a key.
+`map` : Store key-value pairs such as {key, value} and each value is bound to a key.

 Use `set` when we only need to store one type of elements and `map` when we need to store key-value pairs.